magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/action-nodes.md

 ![image](https://img.thingsboard.io/user-guide/rule-engine-2-0/nodes/action-log.png)

-Transform incoming Message with configured JavaScript function to String and log final value into the Thingsboard log file.
+Transform incoming Message with configured JavaScript function to String and log final value into the Iot Hub log file.

 **INFO** log level is used for logging.